Kevin Hambly

-Kevin Hambly (born March 12, 1973) is an American volleyball coach.
+Kevin William Hambly (born March 12, 1973) is an American volleyball coach.
 He previously coached at the University of Illinois at Urbana–Champaign (2009–2017).
 Coaching his first team to a 26–6 record, he had reached at least the Sweet Sixteen or better in each of his team's appearances at the NCAA Tournament.
 On January 30, 2017, he accepted a job as head coach of the Stanford volleyball team, replacing John Dunning after he retired.

 Personal life

 Hambly was born in Simi Valley, California, and received his Bachelor of Science degree in Recreation, Sport, and Tourism with an emphasis in sports management in 2006.
 He is married to Mary Coleman Hambly, who is both a former player (1995–1998) and former assistant coach (2004–2006) at Illinois.
 Kevin and Mary have two children, Joseph and Maura Hambly.

 Playing career

 Hambly played high school volleyball at Royal High School in Simi Valley, California, where he was named an All-American his senior year.
 He also played basketball at Royal High School and was named all-league.

 He continued his career at Brigham Young University from 1992 to 1995, where he started from 1993 to 1995.
 Hambly was named Third-Team All-American during his junior season and First-Team All-American during his senior season.
 Hambly holds the BYU school record for solo blocks in a game, which he set with five against Ball State his freshman year.

 Following his time at BYU, Hambly played professional volleyball with Montpellier Université Club in Montpellier, France, during the 1995–96 season.